U.S. Relations With Namibia

 More information about Namibia is available on the Namibia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 U.S.-Namibian relations are friendly.
 The United States participated in the diplomatic efforts to bring about Namibia's 1990 independence from South Africa and has since provided assistance to improve the well being of the Namibian people.
 The bilateral relationship is characterized by a shared commitment to democratic principles, including the rule of law and respect for human rights, and has been strengthened through programs to alleviate poverty and promote greater trade ties.
 The United States and Namibia are partners in the effort to improve health services, strengthen education, enhance the judiciary, and expand trade and development opportunities.

 U.S. Assistance to Namibia

 Namibia is a focus country under the President's Emergency Plan for AIDS Relief (PEPFAR), and the United States and Namibia have signed a PEPFAR Partnership Framework.
 A strategy to implement the Global Health Initiative was also recently completed.
 USAID and the Center for Disease Control and Prevention (CDC) are the primary implementers of these programs.
-A five-year Millennium Challenge Account (MCA) Compact to reduce poverty and accelerate economic growth entered into force in September 2009.
-It aims to reduce poverty through economic growth and funds development projects in the sectors of education, tourism, and agriculture concluded successfully in September 2014.
+A five-year Millennium Challenge Account (MCA) Compact to reduce poverty and accelerate economic growth in the sectors of education, tourism, and agriculture concluded successfully in September 2014.
 On average, there are 125-135 Peace Corps volunteers present in Namibia.
 The Department of Defense has provided professional development training to the Namibian Defence Force.